-When you are faced with an unpleasant situation or find yourself very mad or upset at something someone did — STOP YOURSELF FROM RUMINATING ON IT.
+When you are faced with an unpleasant situation or find yourself very mad or upset at something someone did — It’s important to stop yourself from ruminating on it.

 Instead try to paint a positive picture of the best possible outcome from this situation.
-Every time you start to worry, train your mind to go back to the positive painting.
+Every time you start to worry, train your mind to go back to painting positive pictures.

 What is your Belief System?

-*Is our intelligence fixed or can it grow?
-It depends on what you believe!
+Is our intelligence level fixed or can it grow?
+It depends on what you believe.

 By the end of the semester, the group who had been taught that the brain can grow smarter, had significantly better grades than the group taught how to study better.